PacktPublishing/Learn-OpenCV-4-By-Building-Projects-Second-Edition/Chapter_03/README.md

 - QT library
 - VTK library
-- OpenCV 4.0 with QT and VTK support
+- OpenCV 4.0 with Qt and VTK support

 ## Steps to build

-To compile on linux, Mac or windows using Mingw
+To compile on Linux, mac or Windows using Mingw

 ```
 mkdir build